It’s Not Too Early to Start Budgeting for Holiday Shopping

 Use cashback sites.
-In addition to shopping during sales, use a cashback rebates site to stack savings … Cashback sites have holiday sales too, including double cashback days, so keep your eyes peeled for additional shopping incentives to sweeten the savings.
+In addition to shopping during sales, use a cashback rebate site to stack savings … Cashback sites have holiday sales too, including double cashback days, so keep your eyes peeled for additional shopping incentives to sweeten the savings.

 Use your credit card reward points.
 Don’t forget about your credit card rewards.
-If you aren’t going to redeem your rewards for travel options, tap into your accrued points to score gift cards to stores [where you plan on shopping] or for gifts.
+If you aren’t going to redeem your rewards for travel options, tap into your accrued points to score gift cards to stores [where you plan on shopping] or gifts.

 Hit the dollar store.
 Don’t splurge on expensive wrapping paper, cards, or holiday decorations.
 Visit your local discount dollar stores to purchase decorative holiday items.
 You will save more money in the long run and your wallet will thank you!

-Dashing through the snow with unique gift ideas
+Dash through the snow with unique gift ideas

 There are all kinds of alternative ways to get your shopping list handled without expensive purchases.
 It’s a bit cliché, but it’s the thought that counts.